nus-tic4001-AY2021S1/ip/docs/README.md

 Deleting a task: delete

 ## Usage
 Delete a specific task from task list to helps remove the completed task and tidy the task list.
-It will show the total number of tasks left in the task list.
+It will show the total number of Tasks left in the task list.

 ### `delete` - Deleting a specific task from the task list.
 <br/>>The keyword 'delete' can be **upper and lowercase letters** and its outcome will be remove the specific task and reduce the total number of task in the list.